RoboLancers/RoboLancers-Hardware/README.md

 [Click here to view documentation](https://github.com/RoboLancers/RoboLancers-Hardware/tree/main/Swerve%20Covers)

-##  **COMING SOON** *Standardized Din Rail Mounting*
+## Standardized Din Rail Mounting
-In previous years, we've had problems with mounting electronics to our belly pan, with each componet swap taking countless tools.
+In previous years, we've had problems with mounting electronics, with each componet swap taking countless tools.
 Our solution is a easily removable and standardized din mount system, where components can be cliped on and off easily.